MitaliShah/Build-a-Tribute-Page/README.md

-# Build a Tribute Page

-##FreeCodeCamp Responsive Web Design Projects: Project#1 - Build a Tribute Page
+## Build a Tribute Page

-#Live Page:

-##view the live project click [this link](https://mitalishah.github.io/Build-a-Tribute-Page/).
+## About this project:
+This project is part of [freecodecamp](https://www.freecodecamp.org/) Responsive Web Design.

+## Project Link:

+Click [here](https://mitalishah.github.io/Build-a-Tribute-Page/) to view the live page.